Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 We have a small collection of careers resources in our School Library.

-We have Careers assemblies on Apprenticeships, LMI (labour market information) T levels, available routes, stereotyping and employability skills.
+We have careers assemblies on Apprenticeships, LMI (labour market information) T levels, available routes, stereotyping and employability skills.

-We have well-being and Careers drop down days.
-We also have weeks where all subjects start their lessons in reference to Careers in the Curriculum.
+We have well-being and careers drop down events.
+We also have weeks where all subjects start their lessons in reference to 'Careers in the Curriculum'.

 Delivery & Content of Programmes